 Keep closing costs in mind

-When you find a house that you like, your Realtor can provide you with a very ballpark estimate of what your closing costs will be, including an estimate of how much money you will be expected to bring to closing, as well as an estimate of what your monthly mortgage payment will be.
-You will get a much more accurate estimate of all of these figures from a lender because a lender’s Loan Estimate breaks down the charges associated with the mortgage should you use that particular lender.
+When you find a house that you like, your Realtor can provide you with a very ballpark estimate of what your closing costs will be.
+This includes a ballpark estimate of how much money you will be expected to bring to closing, as well as an estimate of what your monthly mortgage payment will be.
+You will get a much more accurate estimate of all of these figures from your lender because a lender’s Loan Estimate breaks down the charges associated with the mortgage.

 The payment of closing costs is a negotiable term of the offer contract.